-School to Careers
+School to Careers Course Descriptions

-Course: CAR05.S1 & CAR05.S2 Work Experience
+Course: CAR05.S1 & CAR05.S2 Work Based Learning

-Credit: 0.5 credit for every 90 hours worked - up to 2 credits per semester
+Credit: 0.5 credit for every 90 hours worked - up to 1.5 credits per semester.
+Students gone during the school day will need to account for every 1 class period gone with 90 hours worked.

-Description: Get credit for learning on the job while you complete exercises on working with others, being on time to work, job search, working for a supervisor, dressing for the job, following safety instructions, honesty on the job, knowing your strengths and weaknesses and making independent decisions.
-You will keep a daily work log.
-Students enrolled in this class must be enrolled in a minimum of 6 academic credits per semester and may be scheduled for no more than 1 period of job release time per day.
+Description: Earn credit for learning on the job while you complete exercises on working with others, being on time to work, job search, working for a supervisor, dressing for the job, following safety instructions, honesty on the job, knowing your strengths and weaknesses and making independent decisions.
+Students will keep a weekly work log and have an evaluation completed by a supervisor.
+This program allows Sophomores - Seniors 1-3 class periods a day.